 It made it easy to pick up and read them out loud when we had downtime.
 This will make reading fun for your child and special during the holidays.

 4. Read out loud to your kids.
-Ashley said to read out loud through elementary school or even beyond if you can get away with it.
+Reading out loud to your kids will make reading fun.
+It is important to read through elementary school or even beyond if you can get away with it.
 I stopped too early.

 I wish I had read chapter books out loud longer.
 We did read devotionals out loud periodically even through high school.
 I guess that counts…